 As the age old saying goes -'Beauty lies in the eyes of the beholder'.

 In my journey of discovering Calcutta beneath the surface, I was enchanted and awe struck by her beauty and magnificence.
 Some of those feelings I attempted to express in my compositions.

-My perspective intends to be rather sophisticated and one of appreciation...
+My perspective was one of wonderment & appreciation...

 Mr. Mullick proudly points at the English, Ostler make 'made to order' composite chandelier-cum-ceiling-fan! - unparallel in whole Calcutta he proclaimed.
 True.
 They were commissioned by his grandfather.
-Three of them hung in this medium size drawing room currently being refurbished.
-The pelmets, the couch and the lamp brackets are in fine matte gold colour, most gracefully aged.
-A couple of big English chain-fusee bracket clocks produced xylophone type Westminster chimes.
-Two highly ornate, fine French figurine clocks also adorned the room.
-The one-piece, wall-to-wall carpet from erstwhile British dealer Lazarus and Company was kept rolled up.
-And there was a fantastic English grandfather clock with a detailed constellation dial and three huge mercury weights.
+Three of them grace the drawing room.
+The pelmets, the couch and the lamp brackets are in fine matte gold colour, gracefully aged.
+A couple of English chain-fusee bracket clocks produce Westminster chimes.
+Two highly ornate, French figurine clocks also adorned the room.
+The one-piece, wall-to-wall carpet from erstwhile British dealer Lazarus and Company was kept rolled up for occasions.
+And there's a English grandfather clock with a detailed constellation dial and huge, mercury weights.
 Three more long case clocks adorned the wooden stair case landings.
-Their time keeping matched with my wristwatch and their presence commanded respect.
+They ticked the passing time as their presence commanded respect...

 Even the entrance of this palace is full of spectacular, priceless art objects and period pieces.
 A house that could well be a museum !

-Affairs of the estate are being discussed on sunday morning
+Affairs of the estate are being discussed on a Sunday morning.

 Palaces of Calcutta.